-

 T-shirt work fine.
 Some people prefer a long-sleeved overshirt, but note that

 it is very warm in the cave (72° F and very humid).
-Boot are best, old sneakers will
+Boots are best, old sneakers will

 work.
 No sandals!
-Caving can be very hard on clothing.
+Caving is very hard on clothing.
 Expect to get significant

 wear and/or tears.
-Maple Run is a little harder on clothing than Whirlpool Cave.
+Maple Run is harder on clothing than Whirlpool Cave.

 Don't wear jewelry.
 Don't bring in your cell-phones (they don't work underground